mrowan137/temperature-controlled-mouse/README.md

 # Temperature-controlled mouse

-Design and fabrication files for a temperature-controlled mouse.
+Design and fabrication files for a temperature-controlled computer mouse.

 ## Description